vaishnavi176801/VaishnaviBharti/README.md

 About Me

-I am a Computer Science Student at Dalhousie University Passionate about Web and Software Development
+🎓Computer Science Student at Dalhousie University

+💻 Passionate about Web and Software Development

-Looking for Fall 2025 Internship/Co-Op
+🚀 Looking for Fall 2025 Internship/Co-Op

 ## Languages